 1. I always tell victims of abuse to keep a journal, if they don’t think they have time or are not “writers”, then simply get a day planner and make notes each day.
-We all think we will remember events, especially negative ones but the truth is, when in an abusive relationship there is so much drama and trauma events get forgotten or days all run in together.
-Judges like facts, (just stick to the facts mam).
-Standing up in court saying he did this or that ends up being a “he said/she said” situation and an abuser (usually a narcissist) is very good at playing the victim and at lying.
-Besides, how many times has the narcissist been able to make you doubt your own eyes or argued so convincingly that you did something that you are sure you didn’t that you begin to doubt your sanity?
+We all think we will remember events, especially negative ones but the truth is, when in an abusive relationship there is so much drama and trauma, events get forgotten or days all run in together.
+Judges like facts; standing up in court saying he did this or that ends up being a “he said/she said” situation and an abuser (usually a narcissist) is very good at playing the victim and at lying.
+Besides, how many times has the narcissist been able to make you doubt your own eyes or argued so convincingly that you did something that you are sure you didn’t, that you begin to doubt your sanity?
 Best to write things down.

 If the victim can flip through a journal or calendar and give dates and times to events it is much more believable.
 It also helps the victim stay calm and not get flustered.

 So often in court the victim is justifiably emotional, the abuser is calm, rational and usually lying.
 If the victim has notes they can refer to it helps them to remain calm and to confidently rebuttal the lies.
 Unfortunately the judicial system views emotional people as being out of control or lying.
 The old says “thou protesteth too much” comes to mind.
 If you have the facts right in front of you there is no need to try to defend yourself, you simply state facts.

 Pictures speak a thousand words is also very true in court.

 - Note of warning.
 Make dang sure the abuser does not know you are keeping a journal or have pictures because he/she will go to any length to find and destroy them, including killing the victim.

 - There is also a tendency for the victim to be too honest.
 They tell the abuser they have evidence of abuse in hopes it will make the abuse stop.
 This could be extremely dangerous.